AniketPSC/Hybrid-Cloud-Identity-Lab/README (1).md

 ## Final notes
 - `docs/INSTALL.md` is the canonical, step-by-step reproduction guide — use that when you follow or teach this lab.
 - The README is written to present the project professionally for recruiters and interviewers.
-Link this repo on your resume and include the demo video in your interview materials.

 ---

-If you want, I will:
-- Push this updated README into your local repo file and give you the exact `git` commands to commit and push it to GitHub.
-- Or generate the final short GIF (if you upload the MP4 here), or produce the `upload.sh` script to automate pushes.

-Tell me which next step you want and I’ll do it now.